jrd261/exp-docs/_pages/developers/guides/feeds.md

   **Query** (optional): a tag name to search for.
 See [Instagram's official API docs for tags](https://www.instagram.com/developer/endpoints/tags/).

-  If you somehow set both profile and query at the same time, only the query will be taken into account.

 - **Max Number of Results** (required): the amount of posts that the feed should return.

 ### LinkedIn